hpc2n/linux-command-line-101/docs/cli.md

 ![Terminal](images/terminal_tetralith.png){: style="width: 400px;float: right;padding: 3px;}

-The picture above shows a terminal window where a user is logged into NAISS' Tetralith system.
+The picture above shows a terminal window where a user is logged into NAISS's Tetralith system.
 Inside the terminal there is a **shell** running.
 One can see the **prompt** waiting for user input.

-This is an example for a command line interface (CLI).
-It allows interacting with the computer system by directly typing commands.
+This is an example of a command line interface (CLI).
+It allows a user to interact with the computer system by typing in commands directly.
 It is a user interface that is navigated with only a keyboard, instead of by clicking with a mouse or using a touchscreen.

-A commandline interface is currently available in all major operating systems, including Windows, UNIX, Linux and macOS.
+A commandline interface is currently available in all major operating systems, including Windows, UNIX, Linux, and macOS.

 !!!
 NOTE

-    In Unix or Linux, the **prompt** may be shown as ``$``, ``%``, ``#``, or ``>`` depending on the shell used and the system's set-up.
-In addition it may show details such as the user name, the name of the system or the position in the directory tree.
-The late is commonly referred to as the ``PATH``.
+    In Unix or Linux, the **prompt** may be shown as `$`, `%`, `#`, or `>` depending on the shell used and the system's set-up.
+In addition it may show details such as the user name, the name of the system, or the position in the directory tree.
+The position in the file tree is commonly referred to as the `PATH`.

     The prompt means the shell is waiting for input from you.

-A common alternative to a CLI is a **GUI** (Graphical User Interface), typically uses a mouse or similar for navigating.
-While for a new user a GUI is often more intuitive the CLI is more powerful.
-Command line interfaces often give access to more capabilities than the graphical user interface does.
-Many repetive tasks, which can be tedious in a GUI, can be easily automated in a shell with a shell with command line interface.
+A common alternative to a CLI is a **GUI** (Graphical User Interface), which typically uses a mouse or similar for navigating.
+While a GUI is often more intuitive for a new user, the CLI is more powerful.
+Command line interfaces often give access to more capabilities than graphical user interfaces do.
+Many repetive tasks, which can be tedious in a GUI, can be easily automated in a shell with a CLI.

 ## Shell

-As mentioned in the intro, the shell is a special user program.
-It is an interface between the keyboard and the computer's operating system (OS), i.e., it takes input from the user via the keyboard and sends it to the OS, which then performs the actions requested.
+As mentioned in the intro, the shell is an interface between the keyboard and the computer's operating system (OS), i.e., it takes input from the user via the keyboard and sends it to the OS, which then performs the actions requested.

-In this course we will be focusing on **Bash** (**B**ourne **A**gain **SH**ell).
+In this course we will focus on the **Bash** (**B**ourne **A**gain **SH**ell).
 There are many alternatives and the commands can look quite different when using another shell than Bash.
-Bash is a command-line interpreter providing a Command Line Interface (CLI), as well as a scripting language.
+Bash is both a command-line interpreter providing a Command Line Interface (CLI) and a scripting language.

 Writing scripts in a shell allows you to automate repetitive tasks or combine several tasks, making your workflow faster and more efficient.
-For example: if you want to iterate over many files, this can be done easily in the shell.
+For example, if you want to iterate over many files, this can be done easily in the shell.

 !!!
 Warning

-    You will find that many/most commands in this course are prefaced with either <code>\$</code> or <code>[user@tetralith1 ~]\$</code>, or something like <code>[user@tetralith1 us]\$</code>.
+    You will find that many/most commands in this course are prefaced with either `$` or `[user@tetralith1 ~]`, or something like `[user@tetralith1 us]$`.

-    This is the prompt from the computer system, where <code>\$</code> just is the default (<code>bash</code>) prompt, and the others are examples of a prompt you may see when logged into a compute cluster (in this case Tetralith - home directory versus a project storage directory).
+    This is the prompt from the computer system, where `$` just is the default (`bash`) prompt, and the others are examples of a prompt you may see when logged into a compute cluster (in this case Tetralith - home directory versus a project storage directory).

-    You can see an example of such a prompt in the picture a bit further up on the page, when a user with the user-id  <code>x_joahe</code> is connected to NAISS' Tetralith system.
+    You can see an example of such a prompt in the picture a bit further up on the page, when a user with the user-id  `x_joahe` is connected to NAISS's Tetralith system.

     **IMPORTANT**